LiskArchive/lisk-sdk/README.md

 WARNING: If you have installed Lisk Commander globally via NPM (see [Install Lisk Commander via NPM](docs:lisk-commander-installation-npm)), following the instructions in this section is not recommended as they will introduce conflicts.

-If you would like to add the `lisk-commander` executable to your PATH you have two options: option 1 will install the current state of the code you are installing globally, while option 2 will only link to the code and therefore automatically reflect changes you make going forward.
+If you would like to add the `lisk` executable to your PATH you have two options: option 1 will install the current state of the code you are installing globally, while option 2 will only link to the code and therefore automatically reflect changes you make going forward.

 ##### 1. Install globally

-Running this command from within the repository will add Lisk Commander to your global NPM packages, and add the `lisk-commander` executable to your PATH.
+Running this command from within the repository will add Lisk Commander to your global NPM packages, and add the `lisk` executable to your PATH.
 Be aware that any previous globally installed Lisk Commander version will get overridden with this local version.

 ```sh
 $ npm install --global --production